matval/wayfaster/README.md

 ```

 ## WayFASTER dataset
-- Download the WayFASTER dataset from [here](https://uofi.app.box.com/s/orehra8yt1xlh9mvv3yx9xe2776phtvx) and extract it to the `dataset` folder, outside of the `wayfaster` folder.
+- Download the WayFASTER dataset from [here](https://uofi.app.box.com/s/orehra8yt1xlh9mvv3yx9xe2776phtvx).
-- In the `src/utils/train_config.py` file, update the `DATASET.TRAIN_DATA` and the `DATASET.VALID_DATA` parameter to the path of the dataset folder.
+- In `configs/{you_config}.yaml` file, update the `DATASET / TRAIN_DATA` and the `DATASET / VALID_DATA` parameter to the path of the dataset folder.

 ## Code execution
 ### Configuration parameters and training